uhunkler/ishosc/README.md

 All three pages offer a display to show the actual ish. viewport  width in px and em.

 The first two pages map ish. controls, the round control on the third page offers a different way to interact with ish.
 Tappping on the control is similar to **Disco** or **Random** mode.
-Sliding offers a manual forward and backward "Hay" mode.
+Sliding offers a manual forward and backward **Hay** mode.

 ### Comfort settings for OS X
 For the Mac I added AppleScripts to open Safari or Google Chrome, set the browser window to full screen width and open ish. automatically displaying a preset web page.
 This way you just start ishosc and get the browser running ish. and your selected web page ready to work with.
 I start ishosc for example with an [Alfred](http://www.alfredapp.com) workflow by typing "ishosc" into the Alfred dialog and can start to use ish. remotely from my mobile device on the web page I am working with - fast and convenient.